Yogi

 specifically mental path of development, compared with the word fakir (which

-Gurdjieff used for a path of physical development) and monk (which he used for
+Gurdjieff used for a path of physical development) and monk (which he used

-the path of emotional development).
+for the path of emotional development).

-In contemporary English yogin is an alternative rendering for the word yogi, a
+In contemporary English yogin is an alternative rendering for the word yogi,

-human being who is committed to the practise of yoga, usually in the more
+a human being who is committed to the practise of yoga, usually in the more

 authentic sense of one who is bound by a code of moral conduct and restraint

 (including celibacy) with a view to the realization of moksha (liberation).
-Both

-any lay person who is devoted to meditation.
-Yogins or Yogis in that sense are
+Buddhist monks or any lay person who is devoted to meditation.
+Yogins or

-not necessarily fully enlightened as the following definition from the Nuttall
+Yogis in that sense are not necessarily fully enlightened as the following

-encyclopedia suggests.
+definition from the Nuttall encyclopedia suggests.

-"Among the Hindus, a Yogan is one who has achieved his yoga, over whom nothing
+"Among the Hindus, a Yogan is one who has achieved his yoga, over whom

 Yoga - Yoga (Devanagari: योग) is a group of ancient spiritual practices originating in India.
 As a general term in Hinduism it has been defined as referring to "technologies or disciplines of asceticism and meditation which are thought to lead to spiritual experience and profound understanding or insight into the nature of existence.
 Outside India, Yoga has become primarily associated with the practice of asanas (postures) of Hatha Yoga (see Yoga as exercise), although it has influenced the entire dharmic religions family and other spiritual practices throughout the world.